 Sarkozy's challengers for the presidential vote in April and May also hurried to the scene.

-The slain rabbi taught at the school and reportedly arrived from Jerusalem last September with his wife and children.
+The slain rabbi was Jonathan Sandler, who taught Yiddish at the school, according to another teacher, Uriel Torjmane.
+He reportedly arrived from Jerusalem last September with his wife and children.

 France has the largest Jewish community in Western Europe, estimated at about 500,000, as well as its largest Muslim population, about 5 million.